cloudwalk/op-stack-devnet/run-EIP-4844-blobs.md

   - --fork=deneb
 ```

-Add network that will be common for L1 and L2 networks at the bottom of file:
+Add a network that will be common for L1 and L2 networks at the bottom of the file:

 ```yaml
   networks: